-Interest rate risk is the risk of changes in the value of the Trust's financial assets and financial liabilities from changes in market interest rates.
+Interest rate risk is the risk of changes in the value of the Trust's financial instruments from changes in market interest rates.

 The Trust's financial assets and financial liabilities are non-interest bearing with the exception of cash and cash equivalents.
 As a result, the Trust is subject to interest rate risk due to fluctuations in the prevailing levels of market interest rates.